Rishiraamg/RESTful-Bookstore-API/README.md

-# Online Bookstore API - Spring Boot
+# RESTful Bookstore API
-This is a sample backend Rest API application.This project demonstrates where the user can perform CRUD and checkout operations.
+This is a backend Restful API application.This project demonstrates where the user can perform CRUD and checkout operations.

 # Technologies
 - Java 1.8